 Hong Kong is a place like no other, defined by its Chinese heritage but molded by its British colonial past.
-Founded as a place to make money and running fast and furiously ever since, it’s a land of astounding contradictions, of skyscrapers towering over old temples, of high-end shopping malls next to street markets selling handbags and live seafood, and of trams rumbling clackity-clack through Central while underground one of the most efficient subway systems in the world dispenses passengers from throughout the region.
+Founded as a place to make money and running fast and furiously ever since, it’s a land of astounding contradictions.
+Skyscrapers tower over old temples, high-end shopping malls sit next to street markets selling handbags and live seafood.
+Trams rumble clackity-clack through Central while underground one of the most efficient subway systems in the world dispenses passengers from around China.

 My love affair with Hong Kong began more than 30 years ago, when I decided that eating dim sum for breakfast, catching the Star Ferry across Victoria Harbour, shopping for bargains at Stanley Market, and winding down the day with happy hour at a British pub was decidedly my cup of tea.
 As the author of Frommer’s Hong Kong for almost 30 years, I know which museum is best for short-time visitors (Hong Kong Museum of History), which theme park is best for kids or kids at heart (Ocean Park), and which mall is best for bargain seekers (Citygate).
 Everyone should try dim sum for breakfast, ride the Star Ferry and go to The Peak (but only on clear days), but equally fun is the Ping Shan Heritage Trail or the uphill slog to the Monastery of 10,000 Buddhas, both in the New Territories.